How to get there:

 DoughBird

 Leaving Moab we stopped in DoughBird where we grabbed some donuts (birthday cake was my fav.)
 I’m seriously regretting not getting the Reese’s flavor, it looked out-of-this-world.
+Try it and let me know in the comments how it was!

 Vegas > Kanab, UT> Springdale, UT>Bryce Canyon, UT>Capitol Reef, UT>Moab, UT> Colorado